delliott0000/PyDoorBuilder/API/Subprotocol/Common.md

 It is recommended to read through [HTTP](../HTTP) in its entirety first.

 # Scope & Purpose
 The subprotocol only defines application-level messages and behaviours.
-Transport-level semantics, such as connection liveliness and message size limits, are handled solely at the WebSocket layer and are not documented here.
+Transport semantics, such as connection liveliness and message size limits, are handled solely at the WebSocket level and are not documented here.

 Before we get into the details, a reminder of the purpose of this subprotocol:
 - Send & receive `States` for syncing and store them for later recovery.